in03/rex/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/in03/rex)
 ![GitHub Repo stars](https://img.shields.io/github/stars/in03/rex?style=social)

-##### Rex helps you avoid extinction-level events with your DaVinci Resolve projects

 ---

-## What's it for?
+##### Avoid extinction-level events with your DaVinci Resolve projects :sparkles:
-Rex makes exporting, restoring, managing and verifying DaVinci Resolve project files an Endeavour of Minimal Fuss.
+Rex makes backing up, verifying and restoring individual project files an Endeavour of Minimal Fuss .
+Wrestle no longer with manually export projects, missing automatic-backups or temporarily restoring databases for a single project.
+Rex schedules flexible, de-duplicated project backups when you're at your least busy; and automatically uploads them to your own cloud-storage.

+> **Note**
+>
+> Currently only Resolve 18 is supported.
+Resolve 17 and older require Python 3.6, which is now EOL.
+Some dependencies have started dropping support for it.
+> A Resolve 17 branch doesn't currently exist, and will not unless someone asks nicely for it or forks the project.

 ## Why?

 DaVinci Resolve stores all of its projects in a database (PostgreSQL), not individual project files.
 And while databases are awesome for many reasons, they do come with some downsides.
 A centralised database of projects is convenient on a good day and costly on a bad one.
 Should the database server go down, you lose access to all your projects.
 You can mitigate this with database backups, but database backups can be complicated to restore.
 Restoring a database due to data-loss, corruption, human-error, etc, can be very time consuming.
 If it's a production database, downtime can be particularly costly.

-Rex makes backing up, verifying and restoring individual project files an Endeavour of Minimal Fuss.

 Take my aforementioned "project roll-back" scenario from above, but lets spice it up a bit.
 Imagine you've found that an entire timeline has been deleted and has actually been missing for a while.
 In fact you don't know how long it's been missing for.
 Without a project backup you'll have to restore a database backup.
 Potentially the steps for that can look like this: